Coworking space software

 • Spending three days at the end of every month manually reconciling what each member owes against their usage and plan?

-RaftLabs builds custom software for coworking space operators, flexible office providers, and business centre operators.
-We deliver member management platforms, desk and room booking systems, access control integration, and automated billing in 10 to 12 weeks at a fixed price.
-Operators running two or more locations typically cut month-end billing reconciliation from three days to under an hour.
+RaftLabs builds custom coworking space software for operators, flexible office providers, and business centre operators.
+It handles member management, desk and room booking, access control tied to membership status, and automated billing across every location.
+A validated v1 launches in 12 to 16 weeks at a fixed price, then grows from there.

-Coworking software built for operators managing members, not just booking desks
+Coworking space software built for operators managing members, not just booking desks

-Coworking operators deal with a layered operational problem that generic booking tools don't solve.
+Coworking space software has to do more than book a desk.
+Coworking operators run a layered operation that generic booking tools don't solve.
 A member might be an individual on a hot-desk plan, part of a company team on a dedicated office contract, or a day-pass visitor.
 Each has different entitlements, different billing rules, and different access rights.
 Managing those differences manually, in spreadsheets, email threads, and separate billing tools, turns a growing space into a full-time admin operation.

 Access provisioning is where the manual work compounds.
 When a new member joins, someone has to grant building access, add them to the wifi, set up their booking account, and send the welcome information.
 When they leave, all of that needs to be reversed.
 Done manually, it creates gaps: former members with active access credentials, new members waiting two days for a door code.